Great Timeline Examples for Your Projects and Business Processes

 3. PowerPoint timeline

 This is one of the most widespread timeline examples.
 PowerPoint gives a lot of opportunities to create great timelines.
 Here, you can create horizontal or vertical timelines, static or dynamic, chronological, and lots of other timelines.
-It provides with simple clear ways to present your information in an intuitive manner.
+PowerPoint timeline examples provide with simple clear ways to present your information in an intuitive manner.

 In PowerPoint, you are able to play with timelines choosing the one that fits you and your purposes.
 For example, you may need a timeline for educational (presentation templates work well too), business or informing goals.
 In this regard, you can choose from a variety of options.

 As a rule, these PowerPoint timeline examples find their application in: